MasterMedo/daily-expense-manager/README_deadline.md

 	3. avoid the dummy variable trap
 	4. split data into test and train sets
 	5. feature scale
-2. build our regression model
+2. building our regression model
-	1. fit the regressor to the train set
+	1. fit the regressor to our train set
 	2. remove columns that are not beneficial
 		1. backward elimination
 	3. predict values